Billy the Kid and Smoky the Bear, New Mexico

 - Expansive views of the brittle dry Chihuahuan Desert.

-- Classic New Mexican skies!
-Cloudless days and star filled nights…
+- Classic New Mexican skies mean cloudless days and star-filled nights.

 - Frontier intrigue and Native American history.

-- The museum in Fort Stanton shows a short video on the area’s history, which really helped infuse a sense of context to our journey.
+- The museum in Fort Stanton shows a short video on the area’s history, which really helps infuse a sense of context to our journey.

-- Ruidoso lies at just under 7000ft (just over 2,000m) so it’s possible out of town visitors will notice the altitude.
+- Ruidoso lies at just under 7,000 ft (just over 2,000m), so it’s likely out of town visitors will notice the altitude.
 Bear this in mind when riding, and drink lots of water.

 - We camped in National Forest while we were in the area.

-- Bear in mind we were riding early in the year – at the beginning of February – so temperatures were cool.
-Travel later in the year and you may need to load up on my liquids.
+- Bear in mind we were riding early in the year, at the beginning of February, so temperatures were cool.
+Travel later in the year and you may need to load up on liquids.

 - Food options abound in Ruidoso – whatever you do, don’t miss Porky’s Mexican Restaurant.
 Incredible!